Nonagon-Media/utilities/README.md

         Script will take the given node and check it against chef.
 It will print a 0 if the node is managed by chef and a 1 if the node is not managed by chef
     WARNINGS:
         Script is used by getrecipes.
 So if you intend to use getrecipes you will need this script as well.

+5. delswap
+    REQUIREMENTS:
+        POSIX-compliant shell
+        Must be placed somewhere in your PATH
+        Must be executable
+    USE:
+        delswap (that's it.
+No arguments required)
+    DESCRIPTION:
+        Script will take the current working directory from pwd and recursively search it for bash swap files .sw[*].
+For each one it finds it will delete it.
+That's it
+    WARNINGS:
+        There are no prompts or confirmations whatsoever.
+As long as the user that executes the script has permissions the found files will be deleted.
+Be sure not to run it anywhere sensitive.